ufukty/logbook/docs/security/README.md

 An equalizer requires a client to spend significant effort to make a request to a service.
 Which reduces the weakness of server against automated requests.

-**Criteria for questionary**

-- Computation cost of questionary to client should be at least the same with the cost of user actions to the server
-- A Javascript client should be able to solve the questionary as easy as others (or legitimate users are in disadvantage)
+**Criteria**

+- **Effectiveness** - Solving the challenge must be more difficult than serving to an anonymous user
+- **Frictionless** - User doesn't need to interact to pass the challenge.
+- **Equality** - A JavaScript client should not have disadvantage against an attacker using 3rd-party client written in another language using an ASIC
-- Difficulty should not vary too much, so the completion time.
+- **Predictability** - Completion time should not vary too much between runs with same parameters
+- **Adjustability** - The difficulty needs to be adjusted with minimal increments based on the volume of invalid requests originating from IPs/blocks.

 **Questionary**